We often get asked straight away “how much does permeable paving cost?”. But it’s not always a straightforward answer…

 Also, by using a permeable pavement, you may be reducing the amount of costly stormwater system works or other WSUD treatments, which can be considered as another indirect cost saving.

-What’s the cost of permeable paving vs normal paving?
+What’s the cost of permeable paving driveways?

 How much does it cost to install permeable pavers?